emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/minting-nfts.md

 ./scripts/build.sh
 ```

 This will generate WASM binaries into your `res/` directory.
-This WASM file is the smart contract we'll be deploying onto the Axion blockchain.
+This WASM file is the smart contract we'll be deploying onto the Fermi blockchain.

 > **Tip:** If you run into errors make sure you have [Rust installed](/develop/prerequisites) and are in the root directory of the NFT example.